HSBC is sued in U.S. for $250 million over alleged role in 'death bonds'

-NEW YORK HSBC Holdings Plc (HSBA.L) was sued for $250 million (150.86 million pounds) on Friday for allegedly ignoring red flags that a colourful British entrepreneur, the late David Elias, was committing fraud through an investment vehicle he controlled.
+NEW YORK HSBC Holdings Plc was sued for $250 million on Friday for allegedly ignoring red flags that a colorful British entrepreneur, the late David Elias, was committing fraud through an investment vehicle he controlled.

 The complaint was filed in the U.S. District Court in Manhattan by the liquidator of Luxembourg-based SLS Capital SA, which failed in 2009, the same year Elias died.